visuallization/fcm-demo/app/README.md

 ```

 - `PROJECT_ID` the name of your project in firebase.
 Can be found in the project settings or in the URL of the firebase project.
-- `TOKEN` get the token from the console of the react app.
-It should display something like: "Current Token: ....."
+- `TOKEN` get the token via the button `Request Token!` in the app.
 - `ACCESS_TOKEN` create a success token.
 Check out this post on how to do this: https://apoorv487.medium.com/testing-fcm-push-notification-http-v1-through-oauth-2-0-playground-postman-terminal-part-2-7d7a6a0e2fa0

 #### Cloud Messaging API (Legacy)